wp-plugins/nextgen-facebook/readme.txt

 = Version 5.0 =

-* Improved object-oriented design with several new classes.
+* Complete code review, with an improved object-oriented design, and several new classes.

+Version 4.3 : 4108 lines in 9 files, with 8 classes and 114 functions.

+Version 5.0 : 4763 lines in 26 files, with 31 classes and 156 functions.

 = Version 4.3 =